serpentchain/serpentchain.io.github.io/pshc.md

 | Nonlinear (Kerr/χ³, χ²) media | Cross-phase modulation, four-wave mixing | Chalcogenide/silicon waveguides; BBO, KTP, LiNbO₃ | Basis of true high-speed optical transistors; resonators enhance |
 | Phase-change materials | Optically switched amorphous↔crystalline | Ge₂Sb₂Te₅ (GST) | Non-volatile; doubles as memory |

-A purely passive, inert-pigment coating is retained only as a **fixed masking** element (static routing or read-only masks); it has no gain and is not cascadable.
+A passive, linear coating has no gain and is not cascadable; such coatings serve only as **fixed masking** elements (static routing or read-only masks).

 ### 5.3 Meeting the acceptance criteria

 Gain for **fan-out** and **logic-level restoration** is supplied by an optical pump (Section 7.3); **input/output isolation** follows from spectral separation of λc and λs; **cascadability** and **loss-independent levels** follow from restoration at each stage.
-Thus the spectral gate, unlike a pigment, can satisfy Miller's five criteria.
+Thus the spectral gate can satisfy Miller's five criteria.

 ---